Permafrost/Tundra/README.md

       to be included in the input pipeline of the invocation of `$service`.

-    * `$content.type.input` is the MIME media type that describes the format of the given `$content`.
-For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+    * `$content.type.input` is the MIME media type that describes the format of the given `$content`:
+      * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
+      * Flat File: optionally specify any MIME media type.
+      * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
+      * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
+      * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
+      * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
+      * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.

-    * `$content.type.output` is the MIME media type that describes the format of the resulting serialized split content.
-For [JSON] content, a recognized [JSON] MIME media type, such as "application/json", must be specified.
+    * `$content.type.output` is the MIME media type that describes the format of the resulting serialized split content, if all split content formats are
+      alike:
+      * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
+      * Flat File: optionally specify any MIME media type.
+      * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
+      * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
+      * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
+      * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
+      * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.

       Alternatively, it is permissible for the resulting list returned by `$service` to contain unlike documents (documents whose MIME types are